 Best Student-Founded Startup

 Awarded to the student founder who has seen tremendous traction in their startup.
-Company must have been founded while pursuing their Bachelor's (MBA founders, while incredibly talented, will not be considered for this award).
+Company must have been founded while pursuing their degree.

 Best Accelerator or Incubator Program